Mortgage Relief During COVID-19 Outbreak

 - Mortgage Forbearance.
 Servicers required to provide 180 days of mortgage forbearance (with option to extend for an additional 180 days) to borrowers attesting to COVID-19 financial hardship.
 Servicer may not charge any fees, interest, or penalties beyond amounts scheduled or calculated as if borrower made payments on time and in full.
 Applies to federally-backed mortgages (FHA, VA, RHS, Fannie Mae and Freddie Mac).

 - Foreclosure Moratorium.
-A moratorium on foreclosure proceedings, foreclosure-related evictions, and foreclosure sales for federally-backed mortgages has been extended until at least June 30, 2020.
-(Updated 5/14/2020)
+A moratorium on foreclosure proceedings, foreclosure-related evictions, and foreclosure sales for federally-backed mortgages has been extended until December 31, 2020.
+(Updated 8/27/2020)

 - Credit Protection During COVID-19.
 Requires that furnishers of information to credit reporting agencies who agree to account forbearance or modified payments due to COVID-19, report a consumer’s obligations or accounts as “current” or as the status reported prior to the accommodation during the period of accommodation unless the consumer becomes current.
 This applies only to accounts for which the consumer has fulfilled requirements pursuant to the forbearance or modified payment agreement.
 This credit protection is available from January 31, 2020 and ends at the later of 120 days after enactment of the bill or 120 days after the national emergency declaration related to the coronavirus is terminated.